-- Bill 209, An Act respecting Ville de Saint-Tite (Order of reference given on 4 December 2019).
+- Bill 209, An Act respecting Ville de Saint-Tite (Order of reference given on 4 December 2019). - Bill 216, An Act to amend the Act respecting the establishment of a special taxation scheme for the Corporation de gestion du port de Baie-Comeau (Order of reference given on 21 October 2020).
 Order in compliance with the Standing Orders Surveillance of public bodies and accountability: - Hearing the Commission municipale du Québec.